Syed Adney

-Syed Adney Syed Hussein (born 29 November 1986) is a former Malaysian footballer who is now a football commentator and pundit in Malaysia.
+Syed Adney Syed Hussein (born 29 November 1986) is a former footballer who is now a football commentator and pundit in Malaysia.
+Born in England, he represented Malaysia internationally.

-He was born in Liverpool, England.

 He has been capped by the Malaysian national team and also has played for the Malaysian Pre-Olympic squad.

 He has openly expressed his wish to play in the English football league, and had trials with Middlesbrough FC and Darlington FC.